 About the Position: Santa Fe has become increasingly divided by wealth and poverty.
 Power is concentrated among the aging elite in the east and north sides, while young families and the middle class living on the Southside often are shorted when it comes to services.
 Median housing prices are at an all-time high all over the city, and while the Southside has the lowest-priced housing, it has food deserts and fewer services.
 Until the last two years, there were few doctor’s offices.
 Despite city efforts to encourage more diverse grocery store and restaurant choices, they are few and far between.
 Schools are crowded, and developed open spaces such as parks aren’t as prevalent.
 But in all these instances, there are people and organizations working toward equity and improved quality of life.
 Telling those stories builds momentum.

-The Report for America corps member will be assigned to cover Santa Fe’s Southside — its immigrant and indigenous communities, service industry workers, entrepreneurs and families — through stories that impact their lives.
-The reporter will cover the business and culture outside of the city’s contemporary downtown core, especially taking into account women, people of color, historical context, access to health care and education.
-The reporter will join our two full-time staff news writers to produce content for our weekly newspaper and website.
-They will be expected to contribute a long-form cover story to the rotation every four to six weeks.
-The reporter would be mentored by two editors with 40 years of combined experience in print, television and online media, as well as an art director who will offer training and partnership on photographic and graphics to accompany the storytelling.
+The Report for America corps member is assigned to cover Santa Fe’s Southside — its immigrant and indigenous communities, service industry workers, entrepreneurs and families — through stories that impact their lives.
+The reporter covers the business and culture outside of the city’s contemporary downtown core, especially taking into account women, people of color, historical context, access to health care and education.
+The reporter joins our two full-time staff news writers to produce content for our weekly newspaper and website.
+They contribute a long-form cover story to the rotation every four to six weeks.
+The reporter is mentored by two editors with 40 years of combined experience in print, television and online media, as well as an art director who offers training and partnership on photographic and graphics to accompany the storytelling.